innerout/Emacs/README.md

 12. [Color-identifiers-Mode](https://github.com/ankurdave/color-identifiers-mode)
 13. [Origami](https://github.com/gregsexton/origami.el)

+## Notes
-Soon i will update with the macros and how to use them.
+* Soon i will update with the macros and how to use them.
+* Repo will be updated everytime i add a plugin to my configuration.
+* I am searching for a good refactoring tool for the setup to be complete after that i dont think any plugins will be needed (If i find anything usefull besides the refactoring tool i will add it).